-In discussions about various health conditions, including the Messi condition, understanding the nuances of how conditions impact communication is crucial.
+In discussions about various health conditions and understanding the nuances of how conditions impact communication is crucial.
 Autism, a condition that affects brain development has an impact, on how people on the autism spectrum communicate.
 It’s important to understand how individuals with autism navigate interactions especially when it comes to things like making eye contact.
 The idea of the ‘Autistic Stare’ can often be misunderstood leading to misconceptions and communication breakdowns.

 By exploring the science behind how people with autism look at others and considering how sensory processing plays a role we can better understand the perspectives of those with autism.
 It’s crucial to have strategies in place to support and encourage connections, within the autistic community for inclusivity and empowerment.